-Jessica Kline is associate director for legal programs in the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation.
+Jessica Kline is deputy director of programs in the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation.

-Kline manages the design, development, and marketing of the Meese Center’s products, research, and major events, including the biannual Legal Strategy Forum and the annual Joseph Story Lecture and Preserve the Constitution lecture series.
+Kline manages the design, development, and marketing of the Institute for Constitutional Government’s products, research, and major events, including the biannual Legal Strategy Forum and the annual Joseph Story Lecture and Preserve the Constitution lecture series.

-Kline also manages production and promotion of major Meese Center products such as the overcriminalization booklet “USA vs YOU,” the voter integrity booklet“Does Your Vote Count?”and a report on civil asset forfeiture called “Arresting Your Property.”
+Kline also manages the production and promotion of Institute’s major products such as the overcriminalization booklet “USA vs YOU,” the voter integrity booklet“Does Your Vote Count?”and a report on civil asset forfeiture called “Arresting Your Property.”